moe221/kiwi_ridesharing/README.md

 # Data analysis

-- Document here the project: kiwi_ridesharing
-- Description: Project Description
+- Description:
+    Kiwi is a fictional ride-sharing startup based in New Zealand - Their goal is to grow in the competitive market.
+This project includes all the packages, and steps used to analyze Kiwi's current status and provide recommendations on how to best expand their business.

 - Data Source:
+  Kiwi provided us access to its Data warehouse which contains these three tables:
+  - driver_ids
+  - ride_ids
+  - ride_timestamp

 - Type of analysis:

-Please document the project the better you can.
+  EDA, Regression, Clustering, NLP

 # Startup the project
 The initial setup.

 Create virtualenv and install the project: